ngonimombeshora/ontologydocs/BUILD.md

 For final touches, create a README.md file in your target directory, which provides navigation links to the ontology modules and Full ontology.
 For convencience, start by copying this file from an earlier version.

+Don't forget to update the parent-level README.md-file, so that users navigating directly via https://doc.realestatecore.io can traverse the entire documentation structure.